dramf/usedwords/README.md

-# usedwords
+# The Used Words
-The Used Words
+Scripts to get a word list from movies.